Princedg5678/chess/notes.md

 for ChessPosition, set new variables called saveRow and saveCol

 Do same thing for ChessMove.
 Remember that promotion is different from the other two.

+Do same thing for ChessPiece.
+For collection, do :

+ChessPiece piece = board.getPiece(myPosition);
+PieceType tempType = piece.getPieceType();

+then make if statements for all pieces.